buketerbil/Facebook-Marketplace-Recommendation-RS/README.md

 - I created a pandas data frame of the images’ paths from the resized images folder (using glob), to then be able to strip the image names off of the ‘.jpg’ ends - and only have their ID names left.
 Then I merged it with the previously merged data frame on the features id and category
 - I made sure to get rid of the extra descriptions at the end of the categories to have only the most general category -

+## 5. Image Classification with CNNs in PyTorch

+The first ulticlass image classification model was built in PyTorch.
+However, the CNN architecture that I built was improved by fine-tuning a pre-trained RESNET-50 model instead.